MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

-# (Apr 2025) 8,000+ stars!
+# (May 2025) 9,000+ stars!
-This textbook has received 8,000+ stars!
+This textbook has received 9,000+ stars!
 Glad that it is helpful to many readers.

 # (Mar 2025) English lecture videos completed!